mglambda/get-off-my-lawn/src/staging/Markdown-Example.md

   - write code examples
    - do many things!

+Have a look at the examples in the `staging/` folder to learn more.

 *note:* Posts tagged with `RSS` are automatically published to an atom feed, accessible via [/rss](/rss/).

 ### Credits